Cross Country Ski Bindings

 Another system is the SNS setup (Salomon Nordic System), which is developed by the brand Salomon.
 In this setup, a flat bail holds the boot tightly in the binding, but at the same time, this system allows the skier for easy entry and exit.
 As in the NNN-setup, the skier has the heel free, providing a great amount of flexibility.
 An SNS-binding is a good solution for everyone who wants to optimise their downhill performance.

 In the past, the NNN and SNS standards have been dominating the market.
-But now the parent for the NNN-system which was owned by Rottefella has expired.
-This lead to Salomon introducing the Prolink system, but we might also see some brand new players on the market very soon.
-As a matter of fact, the two major brands Fischer and Rossignol have already proclaimed the new Turnamic binding system.
+But now the patent for the NNN-system which was owned by Rottefella has expired.
+This lead to Salomon introducing the Prolink system but there are also new players on the market.
+The two major brands Fischer and Rossignol have collaborated and introduced in 2017 the Turnamic binding system.

 What makes the Turnamic system special is the easy step in and out of the binding, the easy adjustment, and the one-point fixation.
 While you have the boot clicked in, you can adjust the binding with a simple button (no tools required) to move forward for better grip or backward, for more glide.
 Additionally, the Turnamic bindings are fixed only at one point (Flowflex system) which ensures a free flex of the ski.